mahoney1/_older_fab-samples-work/commpaper-README.md

 </p>
 </details>

-<details><summary>Why blockchain: benefits for Commercial Paper?</summary>
+<details><summary>Why blockchain: benefits to Commercial Paper marketplaces?</summary>

-  * replace long-winded, time consuming processing between multiple organisations - the network makes it one centralized hub.
+  * replace long-winded, time consuming processing between multiple organisations - the network makes it one centralized hub and helps simplify workflow.

   * full transparency, traceability and ownership of issued papers

   * speed up a process that can take days - e. make same-day issuance a reality, or even a market paradigm.

-  * in asset-backed commercial paper markets, blockchain can help increase accessibility of this marketplace to SMEs to partake in issuance, where otherwise it was inaccessible.
+  * in asset-backed commercial paper markets, blockchain can help increase accessibility (to a marketplace) to SMEs to partake in issuance, where otherwise it was inaccessible.

   * integration to other areas, like supply chain finance

  </p>
  </details>

 But first, it might useful to explain Commercial Paper, an unsecured promissory note issued to obtain capital, and operates in global financial markets.
 A Commercial Paper instance is represented as an asset with a lifecycle, recorded on the blockchain - transactions change its _state_ (over time) and those transactions, naturally - have _inputs_.